FAQ: LEARNING THE LANGUAGE

 Some online sources for learning Swedish are accessible from abroad.
 The following list are some options for you who want to start learning before moving to Sweden.

-Our partner, Sweteach, offers a paid online language course from beginner to advanced level which is available from anywhere in the world.
+Our partner, SweTeach, offers a paid online language course from beginner to advanced level which is available from anywhere in the world.
 There are options for small groups and private classes.

 Hejsvenska is another website that you can use from abroad to learn Swedish.
 Developed by the County Administration Board (Länsstyrelsen), it covers a basic level of Swedish using common themes for daily interaction.
 You do not need to create an account to start learning.